 4. Identify & Mitigate Errors Using Financial Statements

 Having accurate financial statements are crucial in being able to catch costly mistakes, wrongdoing in a business process or even illegal practices.
-These are usually found in the discrepancy of financial numbers and therefore, can be caught through the reconciliation of these numbers.
+Detection of discrepancies when reconciling numbers in financial numbers will be able to address this.

 5. Improved Decision Making With Financial Statements

 If you’re looking to grow and invest back into the business, financial statements such as your statement of financial position, or otherwise known as a balance sheet, can provide a clear visual representation to identify where investment opportunities may lie.
 Identify such aspects such as the assets the business currently has and whether or it can afford to purchase more is something only a financial statement can tell you.
 Additionally, using these financial statements for forecasting and planning for the future is essential to ensure your business is ready for any changes (or lack of) within the business environment.

 6. Proof of Business Success Using Financial Statements